CQC We and I Statements

 ZH (Tanzania) v Secretary of State of the Home Department UKSC4: if there are children involved the best interest of the individual child is paramount, but this is not determinative in a proportionality assessment.

 Under the Children Act 2004 the local authority “must make arrangements for ensuring that – (a) their functions are discharged having regard to the need to safeguard and promote the welfare of children…”

-- the Nationality, Immigration and Asylum Act 2002 prevents excluded groups from receiving ‘support or assistance’ under the Care Act (see 3.2 Adults Ineligible for Support and Assistance;
+- the Nationality, Immigration and Asylum Act 2002 prevents excluded groups from receiving ‘support or assistance’ under the Care Act (see Section 3.3 Adults who are not eligible for support or assistance;

 - local authorities may undertake needs assessments for adults requiring care and support and carers;